a-karma/Bogor_Workshop/DAY_3/Session3.md

 You will also need to download some files from the shared directory `/home/DATA/Day_3_b/`
 - you need the `pop_file.txt`
-- and the rooted tree file `babirusa_rooted.treefile` When you have done this, type this to close the connection.
+- and the rooted tree file `babirusa_rooted.treefile`

+When you have downloaded all the files, type this to close the connection.
 ```sh
 bye
 ```